SirVeggie/sd-browser/README.md

 6) Run command `npm start` to start the application
 7) Open `localhost:[PORT]` in your browser (default `PORT` is `4200`)

 When starting for the first time, the images will be indexed.
 Depending on the amount of images, this can take seconds (5,000 images), or a tens of minutes (200,000+ images).
+Indexing speed will also depend on if you're using txt files or embedded image metadata, as well as the speed of your drive.
+My SSD takes about 3 minutes for 230,000 pngs with exif metadata.

 After the indexing, the following starts will only take a couple of seconds.

+During indexing, images will become available for viewing in order from newest to oldest (by file modification date).

 ## Updating